 Unfortunately there is a small catch, the government doesn’t let you get the service for free (they always find a way to get their dirty hand on your money).
 Instead they charge you state and local taxes/fees on a monthly basis (usually $5$8).
 How they get to charge any taxes when the service is free we don’t know.

 If you want more features you can always upgrade to the second level of service they offer called Premier.
 This plan with Ooma costs $9.99 per month in addition to the government taxes and fees.
 With this service you get an enhanced account with features that don’t come with the basic service plan.
 For differences between the two see our Basic vs. Premier comparison.
-For further details on the Premier service see our full post on Ooma Premier.
+For further details on the Premier service see our full writeup on Ooma Premier.

 There are also international plans that can be added to either service for a monthly fee or you can make calls on a prepaid per minute basis.
 You can get 500, 1000 or unlimited international plans with escalating monthly fees for each one.